-Ralf Rangnick called him a koala, but ask Bundesliga opponents how they would describe former RB Leipzig midfielder Naby Keita, and cute and cuddly are likely to come some way down the list.
+Ralf Rangnick called him a koala, but ask opponents how they would describe Werder Bremen's new midfielder Naby Keita, and cute and cuddly are likely to come some way down the list.

-Keita's two seasons in the Bundesliga totalled 58 matches, 14 goals and - most notably - a Himalayan stack of plaudits that propelled him to the summit of the European game and earned him a move to Liverpool.
+Keita knows the Bundesliga well, following two formative seasons at RB Leipzig between 2016 and 2018.
+He totalled 58 matches, 14 goals and - most notably - a Himalayan stack of plaudits that propelled him to the summit of the European game and earned him a move to Liverpool.

 His two years in Germany tipped the balance of his career towards stardom, but the making of the midfielder who inherited the almost sacred No.8 jersey of Steven Gerrard at Anfield started in the Guinean capital Conakry.

 Keita, born on 10 February 1995, joined Horoya AC aged nine, but the instincts that have served him so well were already present much earlier, though often his mother, Miriam, with whom he could be seen selling water on the streets, probably wished at times they hadn't been.

 Watch: Keita’s roots - from the streets of Conakry to global stardom

 “She has told me that anything that would fall from the table, whether it was a bottle of water or an orange, I would dribble with it.
 Whatever was on the floor that I could kick, I would entertain myself with it.
 No matter where she would take me, I would do this.
 There were a lot of round things to play football with.
 Unfortunately, there were also things like lampshades, which got broken.
 My mum always says that shopping with me was very expensive!”